-With the generous support of the Doris Duke Charitable Foundation, the U.S. Natural Climate Solutions Accelerator program provides funding (\$50-\$250k) to advance innovative approaches for unlocking the power of nature to help solve climate change, while providing healthier air, water, and lands for people.
-The program's steering committee approved the first five grants in the fall of 2018 and plans to complete two additional rounds of awards during the next 12 months.
+Through the generous support of the Doris Duke Charitable Foundation, The Nature Conservancy is announcing a request for proposals for two additional rounds of grant funding for projects with potential to substantially increase the use of natural climate solutions through the U.S. Natural Climate Solutions Accelerator program.
+This grant-funding program is focused on helping kick-start innovative and scalable approaches to capturing greenhouse gas emissions by using natural and working lands in the United States.
+The program's steering committee approved the first five grants in the fall of 2018 and plans to complete two additional rounds of grantmaking during the next 12 months.